Nomade73/First_Python_project/Create a range of IP add with subnet.md

 - **Efficient Scanning**: Instead of scanning random IPs, generating a range within your local subnet ensures that you target the relevant devices on the same network.

 ### ***Conclusion***
 By creating a range of IP addresses within your subnet, you can efficiently scan devices on your local network.
-Tools like --ipaddress-- in Python make it easy to generate valid IP ranges and apply them to your network scanning tasks.
+Tools like ***ipaddress*** in Python make it easy to generate valid IP ranges and apply them to your network scanning tasks.